rollbar/rollbar-php/README.md

 - capture_error_stacktraces: record full stacktraces for PHP errors. default: true.
 - environment: environment name, e.g. 'production' or 'development'
 - error_sample_rates: associative array mapping error numbers to sample rates.
 Sample rates are ratio out of 1, e.g. 0 is "never report", 1 is "always report", and 0.1 is "report 10% of the time".
 Sampling is done on a per-error basis.
 Default: empty array, meaning all errors are reported.
+- handler: either "blocking" (default) or "agent". "blocking" uses curl to send requests immediately; "agent" writes a relay log to be consumed by rollbar-agent.
 - host: server hostname.
 Default: null, which will result in a call to `gethostname()` (or `php_uname('n')` if that function does not exist)
 - logger: an object that has a log($level, $message) method.
 If provided, will be used by RollbarNotifier to log messages.
 - max_errno: max PHP error number to report. e.g. 1024 will ignore all errors above E_USER_NOTICE. default: 1024 (ignore E_STRICT and above).